vswanlund/vswanlund.github.io/tag-mobile-sdks/android/acts.md

 # Removing All Act Data Values

-1. To clear <code>ActTransActionDetails</code> of all act data values:
+1. To clear <code>ActTransactionDetails</code> of all act data values:

 	<pre>actTransactionDetails.clearActDataValues();</pre>

 <br/>

-# Obtaining all Act Data Values
+# Obtaining All Act Data Values

 1. To obtain all act data values added to <code>ActTransActionDetails</code>: